adebayoadebusoye1/complete-devops/README.md

 We can then copy the load balancer DNS address and create an A record for it as follows:

-frontend - dev.myakuracy.click
+frontend - dev.adebayo.click

-backend - api-dev.myakuracy.click
+backend - api-dev.adebayo.click

 ![record page](./images/route53.png)